 - To ensure implementation of a broad and balanced curriculum that meets the needs of our children

 - To prepare for Year 4 multiplication test (up to x12) March 2020

 - To improve children’s attendance and punctuality

-- To develop the children’s characteristics of learning
+- To develop the children’s understanding of successful characteristics of learning

 - To ensure that children are supported to attain a Good Level of Development